Allure1214/Paws/README.md

 - Mobile-first design with smooth animations
 - Summary of liked cats at the end
 - Fresh cat images every time you restart
-- Floating reset button for convenience
+- Loading spinner for slow images
+- Summary view with collapsible liked cats
 - Optional light/dark theme toggle

 ## 📸 Powered by